Corinth Refinery: Fuels production

 Crude oil is processed in the crude distillation unit, from which liquified petroleum gas (LPG), naphtha, kerosene, diesel and fuel oil are produced.
 Kerosene and Diesel are further treated mainly in order to remove sulfur thus complying with the required specifications and to produce jet fuel and diesel fuel respectively (both automotive and heating grades).

 Gasoline production

 Naphtha is treated to produce gasoline of a high octane number, eliminating the need for adding tetraethyllead to gasoline.

 Hydrocracker complex

-This unit is the most recent investment project undertaken by the Company the capital expenditure of which amounted to € 350 million completed within 2005.
+This unit is the most recent investment project undertaken by the Company the capital expenditure of which amounted to € 350 million completed in 2005.
 The operation of the Hydrocracker enabled the production of the new clean fuels with low sulfur content according to the specifications of the European Union effective as of 2005 and 2009 (Auto Oil II).
 Furthermore, the unit contributed decisively to the improvement of the environmental conditions at the Refinery as the emissions from Fluid catalytic cracking (FCC) were drastically reduced.